DeepRegNet/DeepReg/docs/source/docs/cli.md

 ### Output

-During the evaluation, multiple output files are saved in the log directory `logs/log_dir/mode` where
+During the evaluation, multiple output files will be saved in the log directory `logs/log_dir/mode` where

-- `log_dir` is defined in arguments or a timestamp based;
+- `log_dir` is defined in arguments, or a timestamped folder name will be used;
-- `mode` is `train` or `valid` or `test`, given by the argument.
+- `mode` is `train` or `valid` or `test`, specified by the argument.

-The saved files contain:
+The saved files include:

 - Metrics to evaluate the registration performance
-  - `metrics.csv`, which saves the metrics on all samples.
+  - `metrics.csv` saves the metrics on all samples.
 Each line corresponds to a data sample.
-  - `metrics_stats_per_label.csv`, which saves the mean, median and std of each metrics on all samples with the same label index.
+  - `metrics_stats_per_label.csv` saves the mean, median and std of each metrics on all samples with the same label index.
-  - `metrics_stats_overall.csv`, which saves the common statistics (such as mean, std, etc.) on the metrics over all samples.
+  - `metrics_stats_overall.csv` saves the a set of commonly used statistics (such as mean and std) on the metrics over all samples.
 - Inputs and predictions for each pair of image.

   Each pair has its own directory and the followings tensors are saved inside if available.
-Tensors can be saved in Nifti format (one single file), or in png format (one folder contains multiple files and each file corresponds to one depth).
+Tensors can be saved in Nifti format (one single file) or in png format (one folder contains all image slices, ordered by depth) or both.

   - `ddf`, `dvf`, `affine`

-    DDF stands for discrete displacement field; DVF stands for discrete velocity field.
+    DDF stands for dense displacement field; DVF stands for dense (static) velocity field.

     The 12 parameters of affine transformation are saved in `affine.txt`.

-  - `moving_image`, `fixed image` and `pred_fixed_image`
+  - `moving_image`, `fixed_image` and `pred_fixed_image`

     `pred_fixed_image` is the warped moving image if the network predicts a DDF or a DVF or an affine transformation.